w0h4w4d4li/w0h4w4d4li/README.md

 - 👋 Hi, I’m MohamadAli
-- 👀 I’m interested in Cryptography, Quantum Computing Specially Quantum Machine Learning
+- 👀 I’m interested in Cryptography, Quantum Computing especially Quantum Machine Learning
 - 🌱 I’m currently working on the Quantum Security of Symmetric Cryptography
 - 💞️ I’m looking to collaborate in these fields